henry123-boy/Dynamicfuion_python/README.md

 #### Other Python Dependencies ####

 The only one that stands out is [CuPy](https://docs.cupy.dev/en/stable/install.html), which we recommend preinstalling via pip using the prebuilt-binary version matching your exact CUDA version, e.g. `pip install cupy-cuda111` for CUDA 11.1.
-Installing directly via `pip install cupy` will force CuPy to be built from source (which can take a long time) and also might produce a bug requiring you to reordering your imports, such that CuPy is always imported before PyTorch.
+Installing directly via `pip install cupy` will force CuPy to be built from source (which can take a long time).
 The rest of the dependencies can normally be installed by simply running `pip install -r requirements.txt`.

 ### Preparing the Data ###